SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 To use the merged connection string with Entity Framework Core, add a NuGet reference to `Steeltoe.Connectors.EntityFrameworkCore` and call the corresponding `Use*` Steeltoe method, in addition to adding the Connector to the host builder as shown before.

-For example, given the next `appsettings.json`:
+For example, given the following `appsettings.json` example:

 ```json
 {